IanO7/Advanced-Driving-Assistance/README.md

 ## Notes
 - This system is designed for research and prototyping.
 For deployment, further optimization and testing are recommended.
 - The methodology can be extended to other object classes or integrated with additional sensors for enhanced reliability.
--
-- **Next Steps:**
+- The system detects cars, pedestrians, buses, and trucks.
+- Bicycles and motorcycles are not included, as stationary bikes/motorcycles are not a collision risk and any person present (cyclist/motorcyclist) would already be detected as a pedestrian.

+**NEXT STEPS
+-cotrol interface for threshold (pixel no need), and features to turn on

+-green vehicle detection no alert sound also
+-BEST OPTION IS ANYTHING BELOW THAT WILL NEVER EXIST SINCE BONNET COVERED AND EVEN THOUCHING WONT SO CAN SAY ANYTINGN BELOW CANCL!

   -ENSURE BELOW LINE NOT CONSIDERED, STILL RELEVANT FOR DEPTH BUT REPRESENTS CAR SO DONT IDENIFY AS OBJECT THEN WONT ALERT

   - Integrate lane departure warning (LDW) to alert if the vehicle drifts out of its lane, PERFECT FEATURE FIRST THEN CAN ADD METHODOLOGY TO README LATER ON

   - If lane detection is effective, restrict collision alerts to only objects within the detected lane, reducing false positives from adjacent lanes.
+But if only in front of lane then no longer have point to have 3 wide view so need to be careful if realyh neded?? => SO IMPORTANT TO WRITE IN README THAT WE ASSUME 3 LANES SO WE DONT DO LANE DETECTION ONLY QITE NORMAL, THUS TOWN ONE LANE WILL OBV HAV EMORE ALERTS BUT MAKES SENSE SINCE CLOSER (VERUSUS 3 LANE DETECTION ), I.E., WANT LANE ONLY DETECTION SO MAKES SENSE IN 3 LANE CASE NO RESREICTION, BUT IF TOEWN CASE THEN OBV MORE ALERT BUTU ONLY ONE LANE BUT NO NEED TO RESTRICT SINCE MAKES SENSE AS MROE CROWDED

 ## License
 See [LICENSE](LICENSE).